 We deliberately use coarse grades and round sub-scores to multiples of 5.
 Finer scales suggest precision we do not have.
 A 27 and a 31 on the same sub-criterion both mean "low moderate risk" in practice, but users anchor on the exact number and treat small differences as meaningful.
 Coarse grades force honest, defensible scoring and make cross-protocol comparison easier.

-The six dimensions and their sub-criteria
+The seven dimensions and their sub-criteria

 Each dimension is scoped to avoid overlap.
 Smart Contract covers the protocol's own code.
 Counterparty dependencies on external oracles, bridges, or custodians roll up under Oracle, Liquidity, or Admin Architecture as appropriate.
 Here is the full rubric.